 WANT TO KNOW MORE?
-READ OUR CAMP FAQ
+READ OUR CAMP FAQ AND PHILOSOPHY

 In this camp, we get to go for a mushroom hunt on horseback!
 We'll learn to make a spore print, and ignite our curiosity with the questions: what IS a mushroom, anyway?
 What are their roles in the natural world?
 How can they be helpful to humans?
 We'll learn about what makes mushrooms different from each other, and will look at gills, teeth, pores, veils, spores, and mycelium.
 Our goal is not to be able to ID every mushroom, but to kindle enthusiasm, curiosity and exploration, Safety around edible and poisonous species will be covered.